Gurjiwan/uall/README.md

 Just add the downloaded uall script file to the bin directory or add the git repository to the PATH variable.

 # USAGE:
-just run the command: uall
+just run the command:

+`uall`

-in the terminal and it will start updating using pacman, yay/paru and flatpak.
+It will start updating using pacman, yay/paru and flatpak.

 **NOTE: sudo is already included in the shell script hence is not required while running the command**